jywu20/Notes/Computer Science/Circuit/HDL.md

 in the same way a neural network module is instantiated in a bigger network.

-It can be seen that several paradigms that are traditionally considered as high-level - multithreading, event listening, computational graph - are integrated parts of Verilog, which however is generally considered a low-level description.
+It can be seen that several paradigms that are traditionally considered as high-level - event listening, computational graph, and possible parallelism originating from the structure of the computational graph - are integrated parts of Verilog, which however is generally considered a low-level description.
 So again, the high-level/low-level distinction is theoretically not always a well-defined concept.
 Moreover, Verilog puts these things together in a largely well-integrated way, unlike languages like C++.

+It should however be noted that the "computational graph plus event listener" picture is not correct but not enough in actual hardware design, because computation takes time.
+Timing is of primary importance in hardware design.

 ## Keep the circuit in mind